-First Bankers Trust Company, N. A. (the Bank) is a community-oriented financial institution that provides banking services in six communities, including five county seats through ten branches in West Central Illinois, to meet the needs of the communities served.
-We have diversified our business through many thousands of customers including many individuals and numerous small businesses within these communities.
-The Bank attracts deposits from the general public and uses these deposits, along with other borrowings and funds to originate residential mortgage loans, consumer loans, small business loans and agricultural loans for these markets.
+First Bankers Trust Company, N. A. (the Bank) provides banking services in six communities - Quincy, Carthage, Mendon, Macomb, Rushville, and Springfield.
+The Bank is a community oriented financial institution serving West Central Illinois through its ten branch locations, and meets the financial needs of the people in the communities we serve.
+Our business is diversified by the many thousands of customers, farmers, and small businesses we serve throughout these communities.
+Deposits from the general public, along with other borrowings, and funds, assist in originating residential mortgage loans, consumer loans, small business loans, commercial loans, and agricultural loans for the markets we serve.

-We provide value to these relationships through our cutting edge banking products and high level services.
-We simultaneously manage our costs in order to stay competitive with our pricing.
-The Bank has been providing these services for nearly seven decades and prides itself on the success achieved.
+Through our cutting edge electronic services, we provide state of the art banking products and high level services.
+At the same time, we manage our costs in order to stay competitive with our pricing.
+The Bank has been providing these services for over 70 years and prides itself on its many successes.